eklausme/saaze-myrawest/content/blog/2022-05-07-hi-i-am-back-why-i-took-a-break-and-other-random-thoughts-life-updates.md

 The negative comments make me feel like I’m not even making any kind of positive difference, and actually, I’m making a negative difference by bringing more negativity to the internet.

-Even my last video was negative or it generated so much negative response, just me talking um, so I’m trying to think about that.
+Even my last video was negative or it generated so much negative response, just me talking, so I’m trying to think about that.

 So that was the main reason.